10 Things I Do To Sleep Better

 • Stick to a regular sleep schedule.

-• Read or listen to a book until you feel sleepy.
+• Read or listen to a book until I feel sleepy.

-• Don’t let yourself get stressed if you can’t sleep, or wake up in the night. don’t focus on not sleeping, but think about how comfortable the bed is and let your mind wander to something pleasant.
+• Try not to get stressed if you can’t sleep, or wake up in the night.
+Don’t focus on not sleeping, but think about how comfortable the bed is and let your mind wander to something pleasant.

-• Be mindful of what and when you eat and drink.
+• Be mindful of what, and when, I eat and drink.

 • Don’t take stress to bed.
-Make a to-do list, avoid heated conversations late at night.
+Make a to-do list, and avoid difficult conversations late at night.

-• Make sure your bed is big enough, and consider a backup bed if you or a partner are disturbing each other’s sleep.
+• Make sure the bed is big enough, and consider a backup bed if you or a partner are disturbing each other’s sleep.

-1. The bedroom cave: cool, dark and quiet
+1. My bedroom cave: cool, dark and quiet

 photo of blinds with sunlight coming through